Crispy Hash Browns (Diner-Style)

 These are definitely best served piping hot right from the skillet.

 If serving more than four people, use your spatula or wooden spoon to break the hash browns apart.
-Don’t worry if they look a bit messy, they’re suppose to.
+Don’t worry if they look a bit messy, they’re supposed to.
 They’re homemade and diner-style!

 An overhead view of a large non-stick skillet filled with diner-style crispy hash browns.